-The original EU exit date of 29 March 2019 came and went, and still nobody can say for sure what we can expect from Brexit.
+The original EU exit date of 29 March 2019 has been and gone, and still nobody can say for sure what we can expect from Brexit.

 At the time of writing, Prime Minister Theresa May has negotiated a further delay to the UK’s exit from the EU, until 31 October.

 For businesses trying to plan for the future, the ongoing lack of certainty makes it incredibly difficult to make decisions on areas such as trade and investment.